Solar Financing Options

 A third party investor or solar developer will own and operate a solar array on a rooftop or piece of property.
 The investor puts up all of the capital to develop the solar, but keeps all associated energy savings, environmental attributes, and all related tax and depreciation benefits.

 The investor signs a long-term lease to site the solar on the customers property in exchange for a monthly or annual rental payment.
 The investor is viewed as a tenant on the customers property.

-Advantages: Create a revenue stream by doing nothing.
+Advantages: Produce a revenue stream from unused space.

 Power Purchase Agreement (PPA)

 A solar power purchase agreement (PPA) is a financial agreement where a solar developer builds a solar project on your property or somewhere in your region and then sells the electricity to you at a lower rate than the local utility’s retail rate.
 The rate your organization pays is generally “subsidized” by the tax incentives retained by the project owner.
 The solar project owner assumes the risk because you, the energy buyer, only pay for kilowatt hours that are actually produced by the solar system.
 Additionally, it is not held on the balance sheet.